chipsenkbeil/distant/README.md

 Binary to connect with a remote machine to edit files and run programs.

+🚧 **(Alpha stage software) This program is in rapid development and may break or change frequently!** 🚧

 ## Details

 The `distant` binary supplies both a server and client component as well as